solresol/SYD_DAT_5/students/Ben/homework/Homework3/Homework3_Readme.md

 ### Try building decision trees on your data.
 If you think simplicity would be good, try to make it as simple as possible.
 If you think accuracy is more important, use ensembling or any other techniques that you have learned.

-* Bagging Regressor with scatter plot as below:
+* Bagging Regressor with scatter plot of predicted y values and actual y values as below:

 ![whatever](baggingRegScat.png)

-* Random Forest Tree with scatter plot as below:
+* Random Forest Tree with scatter plot of predicted y values and actual y values as below:

 ![whatever](RandomFroestTreeScat.png)